statusfailed/cloud-haskell-socket-test/README.md

 # cloud-haskell-socket-test

-A chat server using the distributed-process family of libraries.
+A "chat" server using the distributed-process family of libraries.
+It really just sends bytestreams from each client to all other clients.
+Not very smart!

+## Install

+    stack build
+    stack exec cloud-haskell-socket-test-exe

+## Use

+Connect and send/receive bytes to/from other clients:

+    nc localhost 4444

-How it works:
+# How it works

 * Single thread accepting new connections, spawns a new local process on client connect.